deeplearning4j/deeplearning4j/neural-net-builder.md

 - **weightInit**: *WeightInit class*, how to initialize the weights
 	- default = WeightInit.VI
 	- Options:
-		- WeightInit.VI: variance normalized initialization (Glorot)
+		- WeightInit.DISTRIBUTION: Sample weights from a distribution based on shape of input
-		- WeightInit.ZERO: straight zeros
+		- WeightInit.NORMALIZED: Sample weights from normalized distribution
-		- WeightInit.SIZE:
+		- WeightInit.SIZE:Sample weights from bound uniform distribution using shape for min and max
-		- WeightInit.DISTRIBUTION: sample weights from distribution
+		- WeightInit.UNIFORM: Sample weights from bound uniform distribution (specify min and max)
-		- WeightInit.NORMALIZED:
+		- WeightInit.VI: Sample weights from variance normalized initialization (Glorot)
-		- WeightInit.UNIFORM:
+		- WeightInit.ZERO: sGenerate weights as zeros
 - **weightShape**: *int[]*

 For more information on this class, checkout [Javadocs](http://deeplearning4j.org/doc/).